hyperfunny88/sp/README.md

 sp is targeted towards VM communication, and is not optimized to be used over a physical network.
 The way that sp sends data is likely unfriendly to most routers and network cards.
-As mentioned earlier, sp does not do any extra buffering, batching, or processing or buffering at the sender's side.
+As mentioned earlier, sp does not do any extra buffering, batching, or processing at the sender's side.
 Therefore if you are using `sp-send-ll`, every hooked program will create it's own
 	connection to send the stream.
 This means that with `sp-send-ll`, the more clients you have, the more bandwidth it uses.